 Depending on the circumstances of individual case, the following documents will also be required :

-Licence applications covering exports of strategic commodities to any country (place) on a temporary basis (e.g. participation in an exhibition after which the goods will be returned to Hong Kong) are processed by Trade and Industry Department under special licensing procedures for temporary exports.
-Such licence application must be supported by documentary evidence certifying that the goods are for export to the destinating country (place) on a temporary basis.
+Licence applications covering exports of strategic commodities to any country/place on a temporary basis (e.g. participation in an exhibition after which the goods will be returned to Hong Kong) are processed by TID under special licensing procedures for temporary exports.
+Such licence application must be supported by documentary evidence certifying that the goods are for export to the destinating country/place on a temporary basis.
 Furthermore, as a condition of issue of the temporary export licence, the licensee is required to declare and undertake to :

-Articles in transit are normally not subject to import and export licensing control except those specified in Schedule 2 to the Import and Export (Strategic Commodities) Regulations.
+Articles in transit are normally not subject to import and export licensing control except those specified in Schedule 2 to the Import and Export (Strategic Commodities) Regulations (Cap.
+60G, Laws of Hong Kong).
 Schedule 2 covers specific munitions, nuclear-related materials facilities and equipment, and their related documents containing technological information and articles for a use relating to nuclear, chemical or biological weapons.

 Schedule 2 goods transiting through Hong Kong requires an import licence (in respect of the inbound journey of the consignment entering Hong Kong) and an export licence (in respect of the outbound journey leaving Hong Kong).

 To give due facilitation to the air cargo trade in strategic commodities, the Air Transhipment Cargo Exemption Scheme for Specified Strategic Commodities (SCTREX) is implemented under the Air Cargo Transhipment (Facilitation) Ordinance.
-The Scheme allows eligible airlines and cargo operators who have registered with the Trade and Industry Department to be exempted from applying licence in respect of air transshipment cargo of specified strategic commodities.
-The Scheme covers specified strategic commodities listed in Schedule 1 to the Import and Export (Strategic Commodities) Regulations (“the Regulations”), except products listed in Schedule 2 to the Regulations, which are air transhipment cargo and remain within the confines of the cargo transhipment area of Hong Kong International Airport pending onward flights.
+The Scheme allows eligible airlines and cargo operators who have registered with TID to be exempted from applying licence in respect of air transhipment cargo of specified strategic commodities.
+The Scheme covers specified strategic commodities listed in Schedule 1 to the Import and Export (Strategic Commodities) Regulations (Cap.
+60G, Laws of Hong Kong) (“the Regulations”), except products listed in Schedule 2 to the Regulations, which are air transhipment cargo and remain within the confines of the cargo transhipment area of Hong Kong International Airport pending onward flights.
 The registrants are bound by the registration conditions and subject to post-shipment verification.

 Please refer to the list for some specific examples of products that are ineligible for the SCTREX.

-AIP is a major trade facilitation scheme of the Department on the strategic trade controls front.
+AIP is a major trade facilitation scheme of TID on the strategic trade controls front.
 It aims to further streamline licensing procedures and expedite processing time for certain frequent and qualified users of licensing service for strategic commodities.

-The Department has been providing information and assistance for individual companies which are potentially eligible for AIP.
-Companies who are interested in joining AIP are welcome to contact our enquiry hotline at 3403 6424 or our Customer Service Manager at 2398 5572.
+TID has been providing information and assistance for individual companies which are potentially eligible for AIP.
+Companies who are interested in joining AIP are welcome to contact our enquiry hotline at 2398 5626.